djangify/our-spot/README.md

 <details>

+Included in the [Github Project Board](https://github.com/users/todiane/projects/8/views/1?layout=board) are user stories under the column "Stage Two" which represents upcoming iterations.
+This backlog includes user stories created for an upcoming development phase.

+This phase provides an opportunity for me to respond to user feedback.
+It also allows for ongoing refinements and improvements that will evolve based on user input and needs.
+This highlights the adatability and scalability of the project.

-The network includes a few placeholders that were adding so show additional features that will be included.
+This means that the network includes a few placeholders that were adding to highlight some of these additional features to be included in Stage Two.
 These are:
 <br>

 _Report a photo or profile_ - The button under photos and profiles can be clicked to report a photo/profile to Admin.
 This currently works on the network but is not connected to an email system.